 - Insurance Policy

-This is not a complete list, so it’s always a good idea to check the official UIDAI website for the most current and comprehensive list of acceptable documents.
+This list is not exhaustive, so it is advisable to check the official UIDAI website for the most current and comprehensive list of acceptable documents.

 For your address update to be accepted, your documents must meet certain criteria: